Homeโ€บCalculatorsโ€บHealthโ€บFlange Size Calculator

 Health

 Estimate the recommended breast pump flange size range from your nipple diameter measurement.
-A quick reference, not a substitute for a lactation consultant fitting.
+A quick reference, not a lactation consultant fitting.

 830